microsoft/Windows-AppConsult-PWALab/Manual/README.md

 });
 ```

-If you use the async / await pattern, errors can simply be catched by embedding the code inside a **try / catch** statement, like in the following example:
+If you use the async / await pattern, errors can simply be caught by embedding the code inside a **try / catch** statement, like in the following example:

 ```javascript
 async function getData() {